JudithLaura.com

 Beyond All Desiring is a novel of literary fiction with strong women's

 themes, elements of magical realism, and erotic passages.
-When Sara’s niece, Janice, is notified that her sharp-witted aunt, now in
+When Sara’s niece,

-her 80s, hasn’t been seen for several days, Janice’s panicky drive to find out
+seen for several days, Janice’s panicky drive to find out what’s happened

-of the 20th century form a backdrop to Sara’s
+century form a backdrop to Sara’s often tumultuous personal life, which we

-DC.
-As Sara visits an art museum exhibit about Buddhism, we learn of her two
+exhibit about Buddhism, we learn of her two marriages, the first to an abusive

-marriages, the first to an abusive man and the second to a kinder man who was
+man and the second to a kinder man who was involved in top secret projects and

-involved in top secret projects and who develops a bizarre illness.
-We discover
+who develops a bizarre illness.
+We discover her long but secret love

-her long but secret love relationship with a woman.
-And we learn of hidden
+relationship with a woman.
+And we learn of hidden booklets which hold the key

-booklets which hold the key to yet another secret.
-Beyond All Desiring
+to yet another secret.
+Beyond All Desiring received top honors

-received top honors from the Ulysses Award, and finalist awards from USA Book News' Best Book Awards and Media Darlings
+from the Ulysses Award, and finalist awards from USA Book News' Best Book

-Word/Work Book Award, all in 2006.
+Awards and Media Darlings Word/Work Book Award, all in 2006.

 Topics for Discussion

 1. In what ways are Sara and Janice different?
-Are
+Are there any ways in which they

 2. Does Sara consider herself heterosexual?
 Lesbian?
 Bisexual?
 How would you